-A risk assessment must be complete for all work occurring near overhead electric lines.
+A risk assessment must be completed for all work occurring near overhead electric lines.
 This should consider:

-- the location, height, arrangement and visibility of overhead electric lines and supporting structures like poles, towers and stay wires - the voltage of electric lines and exposed energised parts and whether electric lines and parts are insulated or bare - possible sway or sag of the electric line caused by wind or temperature changes - weather conditions like storm activity, heavy rain or lightning - site conditions including: - prevailing or unexpected winds their strength and direction - the terrain and possibility of unexpected ground surface movement under plant - vehicular traffic, pedestrians or livestock that could interfere with the work. - the type of plant and machinery required including: - their design envelope, inherent stability and that of a suspended load - their dimensions and their operating characteristics, ease of manoeuvrability and conductivity if they are earthed - the minimum clearance distances from the closest part of the plant to electric lines - the possibility they may become energised by proximity to high voltage lines. - nature, size and shape of loads to be moved include: - load stability, dimensions and surface area facing the wind - whether loads are conductive all materials should be treated as such unless a competent person can confirm otherwise - non-conductive material may become conductive when in contact with high voltage material - how loads are secured and if any part of the load may move and enter within an unsafe distance - whether loads being carried above electric lines may accidentally fall onto them e.g. when moving a swimming pool from the street over energised electric lines into the yard of a home - the type of work activities required and the frequency of the work tasks - qualifications, competency, skill and experience of the people doing the work - setting up and packing up processes - work practices and procedures.
+- the location, height, arrangement and visibility of overhead electric lines and supporting structures like poles, towers and stay wires - the voltage of electric lines and exposed energised parts and whether electric lines and parts are insulated or bare - possible sway or sag of the electric line caused by wind or temperature changes - weather conditions like storm activity, heavy rain or lightning - site conditions including: - $\circ$ prevailing or unexpected winds their strength and direction - the terrain and possibility of unexpected ground surface movement under plant - o vehicular traffic, pedestrians or Livestock that could interfere with the work. - the type of plant and machinery required including: - o their design envelope, inherent stability and that of a suspended load - their dimensions and their operating characteristics, ease of manoeuvrability and conductivity if they are Earthed - o the minimum clearance distances from the closest part of the plant to electric lines - the possibility they may become energised by proximity to High Voltage lines. - nature, size and shape of loads to be moved include: - o load stability, dimensions and surface area facing the wind - whether loads are conductive all materials should be treated as such unless a Competent Person (electrical) person can confirm otherwise - o non-conductive material may become conductive when in contact with High Voltage material - o how loads are secured and if any part of the load may move and enter within an unsafe distance - whether loads being carried above electric lines may accidentally fall onto them e.g. when moving a swimming pool from the street over energised electric lines into the yard of a home - the type of work activities required and the frequency of the work tasks - qualifications, competency, skill and experience of the people doing the work - setting up and packing up processes - work practices and procedures.